sanson0/outrun/README.md

 ### Features left to include
 It would be good to increase the difficulty level but allow multiple chances to type in a correct sequence.
 The player only has one chance to get it right at the moment before the game resets and loses progress.

+Another feature that could be added is an extension of the colour sequence, so an increase from 4 colours for a harder game.
+Also, the sequence to remember could depend on shape displayed as well as colour.
 ## Technologies used
 Click names for links to their websites (or useful sites).
 *   [HTML](https://html.spec.whatwg.org/)